Romain-Puech-BX24/JPEG-Python-no-library/README.md

 # JPEG-Python-no-library
-A program implementing the JPEG format in Python, using the most advanced DCT algorithm published, and no external library.
+A program implementing the JPEG format in Python.
+It follows the latest standards of the format, uses the most advanced DCT algorithm published, and no external library.

 From PPM ASCII format to JPEG, it performs:
 -PPM reading and tokenization